Overview

 Gmail and Yahoo are set to tighten requirements for email senders

 Starting in February 2024, marketers must make their sent emails comply with a new set of rules.
 For example, emails must have email authentication that meets the tightened requirements of Gmail and Yahoo.
-There should also be an easier way to unsubscribe from the emails and a maximum number of “spam” emails you can deliver to an email address.
+There should also be an easier way to unsubscribe from emails and they should not generate more than just a few spam complaints.
 With these security updates, Gmail and Yahoo are ensuring that the number of spam messages in consumers’ inboxes is reduced.

 Spam goes beyond attempts by hackers and scammers to ransom your credit card information or your login information.
 Emails the audience doesn’t need or hasn’t signed up for are also considered Spam.
 It’s already something we bang on about, but now more than ever, a clean mailing list has become even more crucial.